d2184/box_for_magisk/docs/index_en.md

   su -c /data/adb/box/scripts/box.service cron
 ```

-- This command will execute the Cron Job and initiate the updates for Geo and Subs based on the configured schedule.
+- This command will execute the Cron Job and initiate the updates for Geo based on the configured schedule.
 - Ensure that you have the necessary permissions to execute the command.
 The updates will automatically occur according to the specified schedule once you have enabled the Cron Job and executed the command.

 ## Start and Stop